-There is an additional exhibition room located in the crypt of the memorial which explains how this memorial site was created following the wishes of General De Gaulle.
-Finally, there is an information center which offers archive films about the history of the Mont-Valérien since WWII and provides visitors with interactive touch screens showing the lives and stories of those executed.
+There is an additional exhibition room located in the crypt of the memorial, describing how this memorial site was created in accordance with the wishes of General De Gaulle.
+Finally, an information centre houses film archives about the history of Mont-Valérien since WWII, as well as providing visitors with interactive touch screens that depict the lives and stories of those executed there.

 © ONAC, © DPMA, © ONAC

-Free guided visits are offered all year round, visits last 1h30 ( It’s possible and advised to reserve) Booking is necessary for groups of over 10 people.
+Free guided tours are provided all year round, and last 1.5 hours (booking is advised).
+Booking is required for groups of over 10 people.

 Le Mont-Valérien, Haut Lieu de la Mémoire Nationale